PlaneWXHelp

 Route Sampling

-PlaneWX generates sample points along your route (typically 8–15 points depending on distance).
+PlaneWX generates sample points along your route (3–15 points depending on distance, spaced about every 25 NM and capped at 15).
 Each point gets a full atmospheric sounding from every available model.

 Multi-Model Extraction

-At each sample point, wind speed and direction are extracted from HRRR, GFS, and ECMWF soundings at your cruise altitude.
-Winds are decomposed into U/V vector components for mathematically correct averaging (simple speed/direction averaging produces wrong results).
+At each sample point, wind speed and direction are extracted from every model that returned data for your route (for example HRRR + GFS + ECMWF on CONUS, or GFS + ECMWF when a regional model is unavailable or out of range).
+Winds are decomposed into U/V vector components for mathematically correct averaging — simple speed/direction averaging produces wrong results when models disagree on direction.

 Vector-Averaged Consensus